omdevteam/om/docs_src/docs/configuring_om.md

 In this example, `crystallography` is the name of the parameter group, while `broadcast_ip`, `broadcast_port` and `speed_report_interval` are all parameter names.
-OM parameters can be **required** or **optional**.
+OM's configuration parameters can be **required** or **optional**.

 * **Required parameters** are mandatory and must always be provided.
 OM usually shows an error and stops if a required parameter is not present in the   configuration file.

-* **Optional parameters** usually control fine behavior of OM or its data processing algorithms, and are not required to be present in the configuration file.
-When an optional parameter is not listed in the configuration file, its  default value is usually assumed to be *false* or *null*.
+* **Optional parameters** usually control finer behavior of OM or its data processing algorithms and are not strictly required in the configuration file.
+When an optional parameter is not listed in the file, its  default value is usually assumed to be *false* or *null*.

-An alphabetical list of all the parameters that can appear in the configuration file, grouped by parameter group, is provided in a separate document:
+An alphabetical list of all the configuration parameters, grouped by parameter group, is provided in the following document:

 * [List of all parameters and parameters groups](parameters.md)